al6obasi/Smartway/README.md

-please make sure json-server was installed successfully . if not ?! try : npm install -g json-server go to   the root directory'  Smartway ' then on a new terminal : json-server --watch db.json
+please make sure json-server was installed successfully . if not ?! try : npm install -g json-server go to   the root directory'  Smartway ' then open  another terminal : json-server --watch db.json

 ----------------------